 The DIX is simply the aggregated dark pool indicators of the S&P 500 Index.
 It is, therefore, a measure of market sentiment from the point of view of dark liquidity—a largely unexplored source of information.
 For the sake of utility, the DIX uses dollar-weighted trading volume to compute the ratio of dark pool buying to dark pool selling.

 Since DIX tends to rise into corrections, we are left to believe that it reflects

 a broad willingness of investors to accumulate S&P 500 component stocks at

-lowered valuations, and that high levels of short volume correspond to
+lowered valuations, and that a decrease correspond to

 - When DIX is high, it means ppl are silently buying.